Skippeh/parcel-thief/README.md

 ### Server

 - [ ] Add all remaining object types and name them if possible.
 There are probably a lot more of them that I haven't encountered yet.
 [Known object types can be found here](https://github.com/Skippeh/parcel-thief/blob/main/parcel-common/src/api_types/object.rs#L159).
-- [ ] Figure out hashes for cargo types and dynamic locations such as pre-placed post boxes.
+- [x] Figure out hashes for cargo items.
-- [ ] Figure out the qpid id for each area in the game.
+- [x] Figure out the qpid id for each area in the game.
+- [ ] Figure out hashes for dynamic locations such as pre-placed post boxes.
 - [ ] If there's a want for it, implement ranked missions and rewards.
 The missions seem to be hard coded in the game and the server simply refers to a group of them by season id or something, but it could still be fun.
 - [ ] Implement the following endpoints if necessary (not sure if they're used):
   - [ ] deleteHighwayResources (there's no way to delete highway segments/resources in game)